peterstockwell/RepExpress/README.md

     contrast_express.sh - take combined expression counts for two different series of samples

-Example_scripts:  A series of parameter files (examples) showing the required parameters for each process.
+Example_scripts - example parameter files (examples) showing the required parameters for each process.

     Readme.txt - a description of each example parameter file